 - Allow them to rest for 20 minutes to release their juices, then pat dry with paper towels and set aside.

-- Combine roast peppers, tomatoes and cucumbers in a large salad bowl and sprinkle with chopped cilantro.
+- Combine roasted peppers, tomatoes and cucumbers in a large salad bowl and sprinkle with chopped cilantro.

 - Stir in the remaining olive oil, red wine vinegar and chili paste and toss to combine.
 Season with salt and pepper.